Bay Scallop Season and Abundance Survey

 Closed Harvest Area

 Remember: Scuba divers and snorkelers are required to carry and display a divers-down flag.
-Florida Dive Flags: Rules for Divers and Boaters

 Planning on going scalloping this bay scallop season?
 Help biologists learn more about how many bay scallops live along Florida's Gulf coast by submitting your bay scallop harvest data through our Web survey.
-View the article "Bay Scallop Web Survey Taps Recreational Harvesters" for more information.
+View "Bay Scallop Web Survey Taps Recreational Harvesters" for more information.